 An annual study that ranks millionaires per household by state, the Global Wealth Monitor, this year drops Georgia to number 40.
 As we took a closer look we found that, as often the case, statistics can be misleading.
 Read our take on it in our recent Atlanta Report newsletter.
 If you aren’t a subscriber, click here to request aRead More Is Georgia Really Losing Millionaires

 Three reports from the National Endowment for the Arts highlight the impact of arts and cultural industries on GDP, as well as how and why Americans participate in certain arts activities.
-The data for the three reports is all from 2012, so for the first time the NEA can show a comprehensive view of aRead More New NEA Reports Why People Attend the Arts & the Impact
+The data for the three reports is all from 2012, so for the first time the NEA can show a comprehensive view of aRead More NEA Reports Why People Attend The Arts & Impact